This is our review of the best dog steps in 2022.

-Choosing the right doggy steps is essential, For a ramp, you should be looking at a gentle slope with an incline of 18 to 20 degrees for a small dog and 22-25 degrees for medium sized pets, Remember dogs have 4 paws so have a lower centre of gravity than us, so while these may seem steep to pet parents your pup will handle them just fine.
-For a sofa 14-16 inches in height you would need a ramp 3 feet in length, that why stairs are sometimes a better option especially in small living rooms.
+Choosing the right doggy steps is essential, For a ramp, you should be looking at a gentle slope with an incline of 18 to 20 degrees for a small dog and 22-25 degrees for medium-sized pets, Remember dogs have 4 paws so have a lower centre of gravity than us, so while these may seem steep to pet parents your pup will handle them just fine.
+For a sofa 14-16 inches in height, you would need a ramp 3 feet in length, that is why stairs are sometimes a better option especially in small living rooms.

 What Should I Look for When Buying Dog Stairs?

 Size isn’t the only thing you need to consider when looking for the best steps for dogs.
 Your unique purpose for them may differ from other people’s, and there are some pet stairs built for different scenarios.
 For example, a Pet Gear Easy Step II is likely to be slightly different from the Pupstep Plus.

 Of course, price is always a consideration, but we recommend not skimping when it comes to pet stairs you need to have peace of mind that they are well-built and sturdy to prevent any accidents.
 Also your pooch will be unlikely to want to use flimsy stairs as they will feel unsafe.